progital/gatsby-wpgraphql-inline-images/README.md

 ## Description

-Source plugins don't process links and images in blocks of text which makes sourcing from CMS such as WordPress problematic.
+Source plugins don't process links and images in blocks of text (i.e. post contents) which makes sourcing from CMS such as WordPress problematic.
 This plugin solves that for content sourced from WordPress using GraphQL by doing the following:

 - Downloads images and other files to Gatsby `static` folder
-- Updates `featuredImage` fields with local urls
 - Replaces `<a>` linking to site's pages with `<Link>` component
 - Replaces `<img>` with Gatsby `<Img>` component leveraging all of the [gatsby-image](https://www.gatsbyjs.org/docs/using-gatsby-image/) rich functionality